Generation and read-out of many-body Bell correlations with a probe qubit

 The above set of quantities, which all can be obtained from $a$, form a hierarchy

 Depending on the setting, any of these parameters can be used to determine the lower bound of the system's entanglement depth and metrological usability.

 Next, we will demonstrate how to use the probe to detect the system's many-body Bell correlations, which are quantified by Eq.~\eqref{eq.corr.def}.
-(Note that now $\mu=N$, rather than $N+1$ as before, since we characterize the Bell correlations of the $N$-qubit system using the probe, instead of correlations generated in an $N$-qubit system connected to a probe.)
 The Bell correlator is characterized by a single element of the density matrix~\cite{endm}, $\modsq{\varrho_{\frac N2,-\frac N2}}$, that governs the GHZ coherence of the term $\ketbra{-1}{+1}^{\otimes N}$.
 To access this element using $p_n(\theta)$, we note that this probability, according to Eq.~\eqref{eq.two.rots}, is